awsdocs/amazon-opensearch-service-developer-guide/doc_source/createupdatedomains.md

 1. \(Optional\) If you want to use SAML authentication for OpenSearch Dashboards, choose **Prepare SAML authentication**\.
 After the domain is available, see [SAML authentication for OpenSearch Dashboards](saml.md) for additional steps\.

 1. \(Optional\) If you want to use Amazon Cognito authentication for OpenSearch Dashboards, choose **Enable Amazon Cognito authentication**\.

-   1. Choose the Amazon Cognito user pool and identity pool that you want to use for OpenSearch Dashboards authentication\.
+Then choose the Amazon Cognito user pool and identity pool that you want to use for OpenSearch Dashboards authentication\.
 For guidance on creating these resources, see [Configuring Amazon Cognito authentication for OpenSearch Dashboards](cognito-auth.md)\.

 1. For **Domain access policy**, choose an access policy or configure one of your own\.
 If you choose to create a custom policy, you can configure it yourself or import one from another domain\.
 For more information, see [Identity and Access Management in Amazon OpenSearch Service](ac.md)\.
 **Note**